 For ease of use, we chose a commonly used form creation tool which is Google Forms and started creating our questionnaire using scale questions, multiple choice and open-ended questions.
-Due to having a good amount of foreign students at Cairo University, we decided to include an Arabic or English choice for the students to make sure it can be accessible and easy for students who are still learning Arabic.
+Due to having a good number of foreign students at Cairo University, we decided to include an Arabic or English choice for the students to make sure it can be accessible and easy for students who are still learning Arabic.
 For a full detailed list of all the questions please refer to the appendix.

 3.3 Analysis Steps:

-To process the data we received and present them into a proper summary report we used Excel sheet as it is the format Google form outputs.
+To process the data we received and present it into a proper summary report we used Excel sheet as it is the format Google form outputs.
 We got the collected data and proceeded to rearrange it into the staging sheet.
-We used this step to format the responses in a more clear way and prepare for the analysis stage.
-For the sake of summarisation, we opted to categorize the responses and analyse the responses for the top 3 LMSs which most people have experience using because it implies that those 3 will also have better-educated responses and suggestions.
+We used this step to format the responses in a clearer way and prepare for the analysis stage.
+For the sake of summarization, we opted to categorize the responses and analyze the responses for the top 3 LMSs which most people have experience using because it implies that those 3 will also have better-educated responses and suggestions.

 As pointed out before the student survey is mostly quantitative questions so analysis of their responses took the form of sorting the numerical data for questions with multiple options getting means for scale questions and then visualizing them using charts to show how each option compares to the others and point out clear user preferences and/or characteristics.